lawrencetang20/oilresearch/README.md

 # Oil Research for MIT Sloan

+## Blog Post

+Created the graphs for this [blog post](https://cepr.org/voxeu/columns/how-make-price-cap-russian-oil-most-effective).

 ## Overview

 Recreating graphs in section 2 of the paper.
 In each folder, it is broken up by figure (beside test folders).